Arturia-Pendragon-Iris/HorusEye_XRT_Restoration/README.md

 ### Denoising prediction
 To predict your data, you can run [inference.py](https://github.com/Arturia-Pendragon-Iris/HorusEye_XRT_Restoration/blob/main/inference.py) by giving a normalized 2D image (predict_denoised_slice) or image volume (predict_denoised_volume) and replace the checkpoint path to your local path.
 The program will run for several seconds and output the restored results.
 You can download the pretraining checkpoint through the [link](https://drive.google.com/file/d/1nZdp0McRwQNY6W7lE-6uRZhMQdEaPzF0/view?usp=sharing).

+You can also use the [analysis/evaluation.py](https://github.com/Arturia-Pendragon-Iris/HorusEye_XRT_Restoration/blob/main/analysis/evaluation.py) to reproduce the quantitative results presented in our manuscript, including PSNR, SSIM, and FSC.

 ### Other restoration tasks
 We provide detailed programs within the restoration_task folders.
 You can develop your own restoration models based on our provided codes.